-Planned Activities Provide weatherization services including energy audits, health and safety assessments,

-insulation, combustion appliance repairs and replacements City households.

-7 Project Name Minor Home Repair Program

-Target Area Citywide

-Goals Supported Affordable Housing

-Needs Addressed Preserve & Expand Affordable Housing,

-Neighborhood Revitalization

-Funding \$155,655

-Description Owner-occupied, housing rehabilitation for

-LMI residents

-Target Date November 30, 2019

-Estimate the number 16 owner-occupied homes will be

-and type of persons that rehabilitated; approximately 50 residents

-will benefit from the

-proposed activity Location Description The location of the homes which will receive

-Location Description funding through the program have yet to be

-determined.

-Planned Activities Rehabilitation of owner-occupied homes to

-meet health & accessibility, energy efficiency

-and other needs

-8 Project Name CDBG Program Administration & Planning

-Target Area Not applicable

-Goals Supported Not applicable

-Needs Addressed Not applicable

-Funding \$92,489

-Description The City will use CDBG funds to carry out

-activities associated with program planning,

-administration, and management to comply

-Target Date with CDBG requirements.

-Target Date Estimate the number 12/31/2019 Not applicable

-and type of persons that

-will benefit from the

-proposed activity

-Location Description 7887 E. 60th Avenue, Commerce City, CO

-' 80022

-Planned Activities Staff, consultants, outreach, education, supplies, plans, and office costs associated with the administration and planning of the CDBG programs to be in compliance with CDBG regulations.
+Target Date March 31, 2020 Estimate the number and type of persons that will benefit from the proposed activity 27 owner-occupied homes will be rehabilitated; approximately 85 residents Location Description LMI households located Citywide with a focus on the Core City area.
+Planned Activities To hire a contractor to assist the City with the rehabilitation of owner-occupied homes to meet health, safety, accessibility, energy efficiency, and other repair needs 7 Project Name CDBG Program Administration & Planning Target Area City Wide Goals Supported Not applicable Needs Addressed Not applicable Funding \$92,489 Description The City will use CDBG funds to carry out activities associated with program planning, administration, and management to comply with CDBG requirements.
+Target Date March 31, 2020 Estimate the number and type of persons that will benefit from the proposed activity Not applicable Location Description 7887 E. 60th Avenue, Commerce City, CO 80022 Planned Activities Staff, consultants, outreach, education, supplies, plans, and office costs associated with the administration and planning of the CDBG programs to be in compliance with CDBG regulations.